antievictionmappingproject/datamap/README.md

 and you're too tired to read it the old fashioned way.
 Look no further than the scrapers, which live in the scrapers directory.
 Make a new one if you want.

-If you do, you can run it by adding the name of your scraper to the list on line 5 of scrape.py and hitting http://localhost:8080/scrape?scraper=whateverYourScraperIsCalled
+If you do, you can run it by adding the name of your scraper to the list on line 6 of ct.cfg (MAP_SCRAPERS) and hitting http://localhost:8080/scrape?scraper=whateverYourScraperIsCalled

 That's it!